microsoft/IIoT/HOL/IOTHubPiHackathon/StreamAnalytics/README.md

          <img src="/HOL/IOTHubPiHackathon/images/Pin.jpg" width="50%" height="50%" />
       </p>

-8. Click on "New Dashboard"
+8. Click on "New Dashboard".
 9. Type in a name for your dashboard.  eg. "Raspberry Dashboard"
-10. Your trend is now viewable as a dashboard.
-You can also view the dashboard from a mobile app
+10. Your trend is now viewable on a dashboard.
+You may add more fields and visualizations if you like or view this dashboard from the Power BI mobile app.

 [Next lab - 5 Azure Functions](/HOL/IOTHubPiHackathon/AzureFunction)